NAHco-code/NAHco-code/README.md

 -->
 ### Hello 👋

 My name is **Kathryn Wilkinson**.
-I'm a full-stack web developer with an affinity for *front-end development*, skilled in *JavaScript* & *React*.
+I'm a MERN developer with an affinity for *front-end design*, skilled in *JavaScript* & *React*.
 My interest in web development started at the beginning of 2020 when the pandemic emerged.
-I then completed a *MERN Stack* bootcamp with [Trilogy](https://en.wikipedia.org/wiki/Trilogy_Education_Services) - now [edX](https://www.edx.org/boot-camps/about) - in 2021.
+Completed a *Full Stack Web Development* bootcamp with [Trilogy](https://en.wikipedia.org/wiki/Trilogy_Education_Services) - now [edX](https://www.edx.org/boot-camps/about) - in 2021.

-In addition to my technical skills, over the course of my career I've accumulated savvy in trouble shooting, creative problem solving, client needs assessment & business requirements, adaptive communication, leadership, and graphic design via my background as a musician artist, social worker, high-volume bartender, and teacher.
+In addition to said technical skills, over the course of my career I've accumulated graphic design, adaptive communication, client needs assessment & business requirements, leadership, and creatice problem solving savvy via my background as a teacher, artist, musician, social worker, and high-volume bartender.

 **Currently**, I'm employed as a *web development instructor* at [Generation USA](https://www.generation.org/) where I've been teaching: